-Response: All required forms, information, plans, reports, and service provider letters as described above are attached and submitted with this narrative.
+Response: All available required forms, information, plans, reports, and service provider letters as described above are attached and submitted with this narrative or will be provided with this application.
 This standard is met.

 - (5) Approval Criteria. - (c) General Development.
 Applications for General Development must comply with the applicable standards and objectives in TDC Chapter 73A through 73G. - (d) Large Commercial, Industrial, and Multifamily Development.
 Applications for Large Commercial, Industrial, and Multifamily Development must comply with the applicable standards and objectives in TDC Chapter 73A through 73G.